Towards Resolving Propensity Contradiction in Offline Recommender Learning: Experiments

-We evaluated the prediction performance by using MSE and ranking performance by using \textit{normalized discounted cumulative gain} (NDCG) and \textit{Recall}. \Tabref{tab:results} provides the averaged metrics and their standard deviations (StdDev) over 10 different initializations.
+Here, we report and discuss the experimental results with respect to four research questions (RQ1-RQ4).
+We run the experiments 10 times with different initializations and report the averaged results in Tables 1-4.

+\paragraph{\textbf{\textit{RQ1.
+How well does the proposed algorithm perform on the rating prediction task?}}} We evaluate and compare the prediction performance of DAMF and the baselines on Yahoo!
+R3 and Coat.
+Table~\ref{tab:results} provides the MSEs and their standard deviations (StdDev).
+For Yahoo!
+R3, DAMF reveals the best rating prediction performance among the methods using only MNAR data.
+Specifically, it outperforms MF-IPS by 26.3\% and MF-DR by 26.7\% in terms of MSE.
+For Coat, DAMF outperforms MF-IPS by 5.59\% and MF-DR by 6.08\%, even though the distributional shift of Coat is significantly smaller than that of Yahoo!
+R3.

+\paragraph{\textbf{\textit{RQ2.
+How do propensity-based methods perform with different propensity estimators?}}} Here we evaluate the sensitivity of MF-IPS and MF-DR to the choice of the propensity estimator.

-\textbf{\textit{How do propensity-based methods perform with different propensity estimators?} } First, consistent with the previous works~\citep{schnabel2016recommendations,wang2019doubly}, MF-IPS and MF-DR with true propensity exhibit the best rating prediction performance.
-Furthermore, MF-DR outperforms MF-IPS, and this is also consistent with the results of~\citep{wang2019doubly}.
-However, as shown in \Tabref{tab:pscore_results}, they poorly perform with other propensity estimators including \textit{1BitMC}, especially for the Yahoo!
-R3 dataset.
-In some cases, they underperform naive MF.
-Therefore, although propensity-based methods are potentially high-performing with true propensity, they are highly sensitive to the choice of propensity estimators and negatively affected by the propensity estimation bias.
+First, consistent with previous studies~\cite{schnabel2016recommendations,wang2019doubly}, Table~\ref{tab:results} shows that MF-IPS and MF-DR with the true propensity exhibit better rating prediction performance compared to the other methods.
+However, as shown in \Tabref{tab:pscore_results}, they perform poorly with other propensity estimators, including \textit{1BitMC}, and especially for Yahoo!
+R3.
+In some cases, they even underperform MF, which is based on the naive loss.
+Therefore, although propensity-based methods are potentially high-performing with the true propensity, their prediction performances are highly sensitive to the choice of propensity estimator and negatively affected by the propensity estimation bias.
+These observations empirically demonstrate the \textbfit{propensity contradiction} of the previous methods.

-Another important insight derived from the results is that the propensity-based methods are not effective in terms of ranking metrics.
-Even with true propensity, they are outperformed by our proposed method for both data.
-This fact suggests that they do not improve user experience compared with the naive one, although they satisfactorily predict the rating values.

-\textbf{\textit{How well does the proposed algorithm perform empirically?} } Next, we discuss the performance of DAMF.
-For the Yahoo!
-R3 dataset, DAMF performs the best among the methods using only MNAR data in terms of MSE.
-Specifically, it outperforms MF by 29.7\%, MF-IPS by 25.7\%, and MF-DR by 28.2\% in MSE.
-Additionally, DAMF performs the best among all the methods, including the methods with the true propensity score in terms of ranking metrics.
-Particularly, it outperforms MF by 5.72\%, MF-IPS by 3.15\%, MF-DR by 3.87\%, MF-IPS (true) by 2.27\%, and MF-DR (true) by 2.28\% in NDCG.
-These results demonstrate that the proposed method well predicts the rating values in the absence of true propensities and MCAR data.
-Furthermore, as suggested by its ranking performance, our method is useful to improve the recommendation quality and user experience with only biased rating data.
+\paragraph{\textbf{\textit{RQ3.
+How well does the proposed algorithm perform on the ranking task?}}} Next, we test the ranking performance of DAMF on Yahoo!
+R3 and Coat.
+Tables~\ref{tab:ranking_results_yahoo} and~\ref{tab:ranking_results_coat} describe the ranking metrics computed on the MCAR test data.